Two key voices in contemporary experimental sound appear at HAU2 for differing takes on adventurous traditions.

 Cellist Lucy Railton will also present Paradise 94, her debut album released on Modern Love in 2018.
 Emerging from a long-term engagement with contemporary music, her recent work exists between modern instrumentalism, hard edged electronic composition, and expressive musique concrète.
 The record continues her investigations into the acoustic and synthesised capacities of her instrument, merging the cello with archival recordings that narrate an autobiographical journey through layers of musique concrète, sampled organ, euphoric synths, industrial noise, and speech.

 Lucy Railton is supported by the SHAPE platform, which is funded by the Creative Europe Programme of the European Union.
-Thomas Ankersmit is supported by the Embassy of the Netherlands.
+Thomas Ankersmit is supported by the Embassy of the Netherlands, and Perceptual Geography is supported by musikfonds.

 Cellist Lucy Railton released her debut album, Paradise 94, on Modern Love in 2018.
 Emerging from a long-term engagement with contemporary music, her recent work exists between modern instrumentalism, hard edged electronic composition and expressive musique concrète.